MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step1-6.png)

-### 3. Adding Models and Clipping Objects to the Script:
+### 3. Adding  3D Models and Clipping Objects to the Script:

-Now that your buttons are configured to demonstrate the model switching and clipping functionality, it is time to add models and the clipping objects to the script.
+Now that your buttons are configured to demonstrate the model switching and clipping functionality, it is time to add 3D models and the clipping objects to the script.

-For demonstration, we have provided 5 different models, expand **ModelParent** object to find these models.
+For demonstration, we have provided 5 different 3D models, expand **ModelParent** object to find these 3D models.

 <!-- TODO: Don't need this screenshot -->

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step2-1.png)

-With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand **Models** variable.
+With the ButtonParent object still selected in the Hierarchy window, in the Inspector window, locate the **View Button Control (Script)** component and expand 3D **Models** variable.

-Enter the number of models you would like to have on your scene, in this case, it would be five.
-This will create placeholders for adding new models, drag-and-drop ModelParent Object's child model objects into those placeholders.
+Enter the number of 3D models you would like to have on your scene, in this case, it would be five.
+This will create placeholders for adding new 3D models, drag-and-drop ModelParent Object's child model objects into these placeholders.

 <!-- TODO: Don't need this screenshot -->